junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Or a ghost," Hannah adds.
 "It's not encouraged, but we can set it up as our appreciation, if you so choose."

-"I'd hope something more normal, like just vanilla human way."
-Dean says, a little disappointed.
+"I'd hope something more normal, like just vanilla human way," Dean says, a little disappointed.

 "You will need a body to connect with Earth," Hannah tells him.
 "Unfortunately, your original body was vaporized when you entered the heavenly host."

 "What if I made him a new one?"
-Cas prompts.
+Cas chimes in.
 "I had done it once, and I am more than willing to do it again.
-Putting his soul back into the new body should be no different from pulling him from Hell."
+Putting his soul back into the new body should be no different from that time I pulled him from Hell."

 Dean's face brightens up again.
-"Except this time, it's pulling me down from Heaven.
+"Except this time, you're pulling me down from Heaven.
 I like it."

 "But you might still want to talk with Sam."
 Cas reminds him kindly.